AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-25-ES6#12-sets-weaksets-maps-weakmaps.md

 const uniqueArray = Array.from(set);
 console.log(uniqueArray);
 // Array [ "dad", "mom", "son", "daughter" ]

+// write the same but in a single line const uniqueArray = Array.from(new Set(myArray));
+// // Array [ "dad", "mom", "son", "daughter" ]
 ```

 As you can see the new array only contains the unique values from the original array.